 The truth is, it isn’t difficult to get a gig in Tokyo.
 It just requires that you go out to venues like WOMB, ageHa or Vision and connect with the promoters or DJs involved with the party.
 Find these people, buy them shots, compliment them, and get their contact information.
 After a few days, hit them up, and let them know you are a passionate DJ willing to work his/her ass off and promote his party.
 And before you know it you will have your first gig.
 Mind you, it may be in the lounge, but its start!Tokyo’s DJ and Producer: VIVID

 Responsiveness to online messages is highly uncertain: Facebook routes your messages into an “Others” inbox for people that aren’t already “Friends” with you.
 And for those you do manage to become “Friends” with, they may have “Seen” your message, but it certainly doesn’t guarantee a reply.
 Thick skin is a must.

 And while it may seem like common sense, you’ll have to venture around quite a bit before you find that peak time place without a peak time DJ.
-And if you want to secure a residency at a major venue and are wondering what the pay is like for the various levels of clubs, stay tuned for Part 2: How Much Do Tokyo DJs Get Paid.
+And if you want to secure a residency at a major venue and are wondering what the pay is like for the various levels of clubs, continue to Part 2: How Much Do Tokyo DJs Get Paid.

 TURNED ON is one of Tokyo’s most prominent foreign-owned Event promoters and marketing specialists.
 This boutique agency is uniquely aware of the challenge and desire to get gigs DJing in Tokyo.
 Apply for their audition and if you meet their criteria they will hook you up with a gig at either one of their large scale events or a local nightclub or bar.

 Ready to learn more?
 Read part two of our guide here: